-A woman demonstrates the female condoms from the pulpit of a local Evangelical church
+A woman demonstrates the internal condoms from the pulpit of a local Evangelical church

 One in six Africans is Nigerian.
 Yet in this populous sub-Saharan African country, access to health services, particularly in the north, remains limited.
 To fill this gap, Planned Parenthood Global works with Nongu u Kristu u ken Sudan hen Tiv (NKST), a local evangelical church group.